 Use Pillows for Extra Height & Lower Back Support

 Who says pillows are only for sleeping?
 You can have them in your home office, too.
-If you can’t adjust your chair’s height, a sturdy, thick pillow will do the trick.
+A sturdy, thick cushion will do the trick if you can’t adjust your chair’s height.
 Placing it under your butt will give you more height while you sit.
-Plus, it gives you the ideal height for your knees to bend at 90 degrees.
+Plus, it gives you the ideal size for your knees to bend at 90 degrees.

 A pillow can also help you prevent lower back pain.
 Of course, pushing your lower back against your chair isn’t necessary.
 But with a lumbar pillow on your chair’s back, your lower back will get the support it needs.